 Nothing beats the taste of fresh seafood.
 However, cooking up tasty crustaceans at home isn’t always easy, especially if you don’t have the right tools.
 One such item is a seafood boiler.
 These oversized pots and optional burners allow you to cook all types of sea-life without much hassle.

 If you are searching for some of the best seafood boilers, look no further.
 We have combed the reviews, read the specs, and compiled a complete list including the best overall seafood boiler, the Bayou Classic Boil, Steam and Brew Kit.

-Our Top Picks – The 8 Best Seafood Boilers of 2020
+Our Top Picks – The 8 Best Seafood Boilers

 - Bayou Classic Boil, Steam and Brew Kit – Best Overall